-Our office seeks to implement programs to increase the advancement and success of outstanding and diverse faculty members.
+Our office implements and supports programs to increase the advancement and success of outstanding and diverse teaching and research faculty members.

-Virginia Tech recognizes the financial challenges facing scholarly publishers today.
-To ensure that our faculty can continue to publish their books with quality presses, the Provost’s Office, in conjunction with the colleges and University Libraries, is pleased to offer publishing subventions in cases where there is a documented need.
+Virginia Tech recognizes the financial challenges that faculty members face in publishing their scholarly and creative research.
+With this in mind, the Provost’s Office, in conjunction with the colleges and University Libraries, is pleased to offer publishing subventions in cases where there is a documented need.

 COACHE Survey of Faculty Job Satisfaction